TanyaElizabeth13/Milestone-Project-2/docs/README.md

 ![randomise](../docs/imgs/randomise.jpg)

-When the game restarts the randomize function makes sure that the cards are different every round so the user is not playing the same game again.
+When the game restarts the 'randomize' function makes sure that the cards are different every round so the user is not playing the same game again.

 >As a returning user of the game, I want the matches to reshuffle so I am not playing the same cards again.